Why You Shouldn’t Install A Water Heater Yourself

 You can’t install a water heater wherever you want.
 It is impossible to know all the legal guidelines and building codes if you’re not a professional, making the DIY installation of the system much more troublesome.

-Installing a water system in locations that are difficult to access, like attics and basements, can get tricky without a professional plumber.
+Installing a water system in difficult locations, like attics and basements, can get tricky without a professional plumber.
 If you want to install or move a water heater weighing 55 and 70 kilograms, you cannot do it alone and must hire some help to maintain safety.

 In Australia, you need to contact a professional plumber to install a water heater.
 Even though you don’t need a specialised permit for the installation, your plumber must submit a notifiable work form to the Victorian Building Authority (VBA).
 The notifiable work form includes installing, removing and replacing a water heater in any existing property or building extensions.

-Without a proper understanding of water heaters, you can make several mistakes during installation and cause long-term plumbing damage.
-That’s why you need a licensed plumber to register the notifiable work form and get the job done correctly with utmost efficiency.
+Without a proper understanding of tankless water heaters, you can make several mistakes during installation and cause long-term plumbing damage.
+You need a licensed plumber to register the notifiable work form and complete the job correctly and efficiently.

 The heating elements of a water heater are designed to operate when fully immersed in water.
 If they receive any heat when the water heater is empty, they’ll melt because of dry-frying.
 However, most DIY installers are unaware of dry-frying risks and often forget to switch off the power source while installing a water heater.

-If the water heater is dry and the power is turned on, the copper heating elements can heat up and start melting.
+If the water heater is dry and the water heater power is turned on, the copper heating elements can heat up and start melting.
 Once the copper elements are dry-fried, the system will fail within seconds or after a few uses.
-Hence, it’s best to hire professional help to avoid dry-frying risks during installation.
+Hence, hiring professional help is best to avoid dry-frying risks during installation.

 To avoid going through the complicated soldering process, many DIY plumbers choose flexible plastic PEX tubes to install the water heater and connect it to the main water supply.
 But, they don’t understand that the flexibility of these PEX tubes can be a huge liability.